Global Landmark Games

 Hello and Welcome from your project coordinator, Terry Smith.
-This very challenging project is for students ages 9 and up, in grades 4 and higher.
-Because the age ranges can go as high as 14 and 15 with some of our international players (who speak English as a second language), the project has two levels of play.
+This very challenging project is for students ages 9 and up, in grades 4 through middle school.
+Because the age ranges can go as high as 16 with some of our international players (who speak English as a second language), the project has two levels of play.
 The younger players are in the Primary Game (Groups A and B) and the older players are in the Challenge Game.
 Younger teams are welcome to be in the Challenge Game, but the level of difficulty is much greater.
 See the instructions on each of the links above for rules specific to these two levels of play.

 How do we play the Landmark Games?

-The multi-leveled, cross-curricular aspects of the Landmark Games provide an excellent authentic practice for developing the skills and competencies students need to succeed.
-While working in social studies, literacy, and math, students are also developing the competencies needed to use academic content: Collaboration, Organization, Critical Thinking, Problem Solving, Creativity, Technology Skills, and Global Awareness.
-Because this learning experience is situated in project form, all levels of students can participate toward individual and group goals, while the teacher facilitates, monitors, and assesses the learning.
+The cross-curricular Landmark Games provide practice for developing the global competencies students need to succeed.
+While working with topics related to geography, history, literacy, math, and science, students are also developing the competencies with Collaboration, Organization, Critical Thinking, Problem Solving, Creativity, Technology Skills, and Global Awareness.
+One exciting outcome is that Teachers often develop enduring relationships for future classroom-to-classroom interactions around the world!

 Send Comments or questions to: firstname.lastname@example.org